Samsursekh/Placement-Practice/priya-practise/React.md

 - 2] Class component
 - A component is an independent, reusable bit of code which divides the UI into smaller pieces
 - Components are independent and reusable bits of code.
 - They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
-Components come in two types, Class components and Function components,
+Components come in two types, Class components and Function components.

 # functional component =>
 - simple function / pure function